iguanajuice/semi-automatic-arch/README.md

 sudo pacman -S xfce4 eog lightdm-gtk-greeter sudo systemctl enable --now lightdm
 ```
-After installing your DE of choice, run: `xdg-user-dirs-update` to create your user directories
+After installing your DE of choice, run: `xdg-user-dirs-update` to create your user directories.

 If using Cinnamon, MATE, or XFCE; also run:
 ```